orlevit/Intro_to_NLP/README.md

 # Intro_to_NLP
-Introduction to natural language processing course in Bar Ilan university.
+Introduction to Natural Language Processing course in Bar Ilan University.